-The Hospice when constructed will provide palliative care and support to those with life limiting conditions within a catchment area of some 140,000 inhabitants.
-The services will be free at the point of delivery to those individuals and their families and carers who require such care and assistance.
+The Hospice provides palliative care and support to those with life limiting conditions within a catchment area of some 140,000 inhabitants.
+The services are free at the point of delivery to those individuals and their families and carers who require such care and assistance.